-15.1 We recognise that children are capable of abusing their peers and that child on child abuse can manifest in many different ways, including bullying, cyber bullying, criminal and sexual exploitation, sexual harassment and violence, initiation/hazing, sharing of nudes and semi-nudes, , up skirting (taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm) and abuse within intimate partner relationships.
+- 15.1 We recognise that children are capable of abusing their peers and that peer on peer abuse can manifest in many different ways, including bullying, cyber bullying, criminal and sexual exploitation, sexual harassment and violence, initiation/hazing, sharing of nudes and semi-nudes and abuse within intimate partner relationships.
 It is very clear that this type of abuse should always be treated seriously, and never just as banter, part of growing up or boys being boys.
-Our school has a zero tolerance approach to such attitudes and behaviours.
+Our school has a zero tolerance approach to such attitudes and behaviours. - 15.2 All concerns around peer on peer /child on child abuse will be taken seriously, reported, investigated, recorded and managed in line with the child protection procedures outlined in this policy.
+Our school will ensure that at least one member of the school's safeguarding team has completed the 1 day LA training on understanding and managing harmful sexual behaviour in education settings